Let’s go straight to the point: Is the Nile cruise luxor aswan worth it? YES!

 There are many itinerary options to choose, from leaving from Cairo and going to the extreme south of the river, in the Abu Simbel city, to a simpler ones, which goes from Luxor to Aswan, for instance.

-How much does the Nile River Cruise cost?
+How much does the Nile cruise luxor aswan cost?

 As we mentioned at the beginning of the post, we paid around US$ 300 per person for the four days Nile River Cruise.
 As this was four years ago, we believe the price now is a bit higher than that.